chriskhoo/justcausewebsite/private/pages/example-page.md

 ### Priorities
 - use D3 to convert the tables to graphs

-- write documentation
+- Docs: write documentation
-- create better style guide for to group css
+- Styleguide: create better style guide for to group css
+- TDD: write tests
-- responsive database (i.e. embedded data gets updated with source data gets updated)
+- Responsive database: i.e. embedded data gets updated with source data gets updated
-- more detailed validation when doing the initial checks on the server and the client side
+- Validation: more detailed validation when doing the initial checks on the server and the client side + custom methods for jquery validation for pull down options
-- write tests
-- custom methods for jquery validation for pull down options
-- Search filter - select / unselect all
+- Filters: Search filter - select / unselect all

 ### For client
 - Extend search to other fields? if so which?